chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/simple-component.md

 ## Specify data requirements

 It’s best practice to specify the shape of data that a component expects.
-Not only is it self documenting, it also helps catch problems early.
+Not only is it self documenting, but it also helps catch problems early.
 Here, we'll use Typescript and create an interface for the `Task` model.

-Create a new folder called `models` inside `app` folder and inside a new file called `task.model.ts` with the following content:
+Create a new directory called `models` inside the `app` directory, followed by a new file called `task.model.ts`:

 ```ts:title=src/app/models/task.model.ts
 export interface Task {